9. Consumption Smoothing#

 plt.show()

-The consumption-smoothing model of Milton Friedman [Fri56] and Robert Hall [Hal78]) is a cornerstone of modern macro that has important ramifications about the size of the Keynesian “fiscal policy multiplier” described briefly in quantecon lecture geometric series.
+The consumption-smoothing model of Milton Friedman [Friedman, 1956] and Robert Hall [Hall, 1978]) is a cornerstone of modern macro that has important ramifications for the size of the Keynesian “fiscal policy multiplier” described briefly in QuantEcon lecture geometric series.

-In particular, Milton Friedman and others showed that it lowered the fiscal policy multiplier relative to the one implied by the simple Keynesian consumption function presented in geometric series.
+In particular, it lowers the government expenditure multiplier relative to one implied by the original Keynesian consumption function presented in geometric series.

-Friedman and Hall’s work opened the door to a lively literature on the aggregate consumption function and implied fiscal multipliers that remains very active today.
+Friedman’s work opened the door to an enlightening literature on the aggregate consumption function and associated government expenditure multipliers that remains active today.

-The same tools from linear algebra – matrix multiplication and matrix inversion – can be used to study many other dynamic models too.
+The same tools from linear algebra – matrix multiplication and matrix inversion – can be used to study many other dynamic models.

-We’ll concluse this lecture by giving a couple of examples.
+We’ll conclude this lecture by giving a couple of examples.

 To generate some \(y\) vectors, we’ll just write down a linear difference equation with appropriate initial conditions and then use linear algebra to solve it.